-Gabrilla Ballard is a writer, visual artist, designer, maker, gardener, musician, social worker, therapist, and mother from New Orleans, LA.
+Gabrilla (Gay-Bre-lah) Ballard.
+Gabrilla is an Interdisciplinary Artist (Writer, Visual artist, designer), musician, arts-based wellness coach, therapist, and mother from New Orleans, LA.

 GaBrilla discovered her love and passion for writing, music and performance at a very young age while growing up in the Crescent City.
 Her parents’ extensive book and music collection, as well as growing up in a city notorious for its music, laid a lyrical and sonic foundation for the art, writing and music GaBrilla would create throughout her life.